Contextual Thompson Sampling via Generation of Missing Data: Problem formulation

-One should think of $\pi^*(\cdotspace; \tau)$ the policy one \emph{would} implement if abundant task data, $\tau$, was available.
+One should think of $\pi^*(\cdotspace; \tau)$ as the policy one \emph{would} implement if abundant task data, $\tau$, were available.
 This could involve fitting a model, adding prompt tokens to condition a language model, or maximizing hindsight performance.
-This policy fitting could also incorporate various desirable constraints on the policy, including resource or fairness constraints.
-We aim to attain performance competitive with this policy through efficient interactive learning, despite starting without any of the outcomes $Y$ from the task data.
+This policy fitting can also incorporate constraints on the policy, e.g., to ensure fairness.
+We aim to match this policy’s performance via efficient interactive learning.

-\paragraph{Regret.} We consider a best-in-class style regret objective, which is common in the contextual bandit literature \citep{foster2020open,foster2019model,langford2007epoch,agarwal2017corralling}.
-The objective of the agent $\mathbb{A}$ is to make decisions to minimize the per-period regret against the best-in-hindsight policy $\pi^*(X_t; \tau)$:

-The "best-fitting" or "best-in-hindsight" policy $\pi^*(\cdot; \tau)$ is well-defined and is a well-established concept in the bandit literature, representing a generalization of the optimal policy.
+\bo{Regret.} We consider a best-in-class style regret objective, which is common in the contextual bandit literature \citep{foster2020open,foster2019model,langford2007epoch,agarwal2017corralling}.
+The objective of the agent $\mathbb{A}$ is to make decisions to minimize the per-period regret against the best-in-hindsight policy $\pi^*(\cdot; \tau)$: The "best-fitting" or "best-in-hindsight" policy $\pi^*(\cdot; \tau)$ is well-defined and is a well-established concept in the bandit literature, representing a generalization of the optimal policy.
 Refer, for example, to Section 2 of \citet{beygelzimer2011contextual} and Chapter 4 of \citet{bubeck2012regret} for very analogous objectives.
 We emphasize that our algorithm does not have access to the best-fitting policy, which would trivialize the problem.
 They have access to a means to compute the best-fitting policy if they had $\tau$, i.e., observed rewards of every arm in every context.